CiscoSecurity/sxo-05-security-workflows/docs/targets/default.md

 ---
 layout: page
 title: Default Targets
-permalink: /default-targets
+permalink: /targets/default
-nav_order: 32
+parent: Targets
 ---

 # Default Targets
 This page lists all of the targets that are created by default when an orchestration instance is provisioned.
+These are used with the [default account keys]({{ site.baseurl }}/account-keys/default) that are also configured.

 ---